Updated 2025.

 Total Estimate for Equipment + Supply Expenses

-Again, these are only estimates!
+Again, remember that these are only estimates.
 The actual cost of supplies and equipment will vary depending on the type and size of projects you take on.
 For example, if you plan on working on large commercial projects, you’ll need to purchase more expensive equipment, such as scaffolding.

 To help you run your interior decorating business smoothly, it’s strongly recommended that you invest in various software programs.
 These can include everything from accounting and invoicing software to project management software.